 Our principal sources of liquidity are cash and cash equivalents, investments, and the cash flow that we generate from operations.
 We have no outstanding borrowings.
 We believe that our working capital is sufficient to meet our current requirements.
-As of March 31, 2024 and 2023, we had \$6,071 million and \$3,857 million, respectively, in working capital.
-The working capital as of March 31, 2024, includes \$1,773 million in cash and cash equivalents and \$1,548 million in current investments.
-The working capital as of March 31, 2023 includes \$1,481 million in cash and cash equivalents and \$841 million in current investments.
+As of March 31, 2025 and 2024, we had \$6,347 million and \$6,071 million, respectively, in working capital.
+The working capital as of March 31, 2025, includes \$2,861 million in cash and cash equivalents and \$1,460 million in current investments.
+The working capital as of March 31, 2024 includes \$1,773 million in cash and cash equivalents and \$1,548 million in current investments.
 We believe that a sustained reduction in IT spending by clients, a longer sales cycle, or a continued economic downturn in any of the various geographic locations or business segments in which we operate, could result in a decline in our revenue and negatively impact our liquidity and cash resources.

 Our cash and cash equivalents are comprised of deposits with banks and financial institutions with high creditratings assigned by international and domestic credit-rating agencies which can be withdrawn at any point of time without prior notice or penalty on principal.
 Cash and cash equivalents are primarily held in Indian Rupees.
-These cash and cash equivalents included a restricted cash balance of \$42 million and \$44 million as of March 31, 2024 and 2023, respectively.
+These cash and cash equivalents included a restricted cash balance of \$50 million and \$42 million as of March 31, 2025 and 2024, respectively.
 These restrictions are primarily on account of bank balances held by irrevocable trusts controlled by us.
-Our investments comprise of mutual fund units, Target maturity fund units and quoted debt securities (including investment in non-convertible debentures), certificates of deposit, commercial papers and government securities.
-Certificates of deposit and commercial papers represent marketable securities of banks, NBFCs and eligible financial institutions for a specified time period with high credit rating by domestic credit rating agencies.
+Our investments comprise of liquid mutual fund units, Target maturity fund units and quoted debt securities (including investment in non-convertible debentures), certificates of deposit, commercial paper and government securities.
+Certificates of deposit and commercial papers represent marketable securities of banks, Non-Banking Financial Companies and eligible financial institutions for a specified time period with high credit rating by domestic credit rating agencies.
 Investments made in non-convertible debentures represent debt instruments issued by government aided institutions and financial institutions with high credit rating.